tikv/rfcs/text/0101-new-scale-control-model-based-on-IO-size.md

 ## Compatibility
 ### Store Limit
 The store limiter mainly has the following functions that cannot be replaced:
-- Limit the operator generating speed.
-In some scenarios, users want to limit the scheduling speed to reduce the impact on workload.
-Currently, there is no good solution to modify the tikv configuration from PD.
 - The second highest (lowest) score store can still be scheduled.
 An instance cannot continuously be the source or target to be scheduler because the token is limited in the short term.
 - Remove too many peers from the same store can bring major compaction, which affect the cluster performance.
 ### Multi RocksDB